Passive Income vs Active Income: The Complete Guide

 Rental Properties

-If owning real estate doesn't appeal to you, commercial real estate investing may be a better option.
-Crowdfunding and real estate investment trusts allow you to invest as little or as much capital as you want and invest in large real estate investments with other investors.
+Real estate investing is a great way to earn passive income.
+This investment option includes residential rental properties, commercial properties, crowdfunding, and real estate investment trusts (REITs).
+Crowdfunding and REITs allow you to invest as little or as much capital as you want and invest in large real estate investments with other investors.
 You generate passive income through rent and capital gains.

 Silent Business Partner/Owner

 Another popular passive income example is becoming a silent partner.
 You own part of a business but don't have any management or business operations responsibilities.
 This works well for investors who have the capital to own a business but don't want the headache of managing it.
+To be a silent partner, you must sign a Limited Partnership Agreement.

 Investing in Stock Markets